-These sensors were wired and calibrated with be ESP8266 Wi-Fi board, which served as the main controller.
-To enhance analog signal resolution, a 16-bit 1°C ADC (Analog-to-Digital Converter) with PGA (Programmable Gain Amplifier) was added between the gas sensors and the ESP8266.
+These sensors were wired and calibrated with the ESP8266 Wi-Fi board, which served as the main controller.
+To enhance analog signal resolution, a 16-bit IC ADC (Analog-to-Digital Converter) with PGA (Programmable Gain Amplifier) was added between the gas sensors and the ESP8266.
 This allowed accurate measurement of low-concentration gas levels.